 2. Because there is not much else to do!
 Many sources of life satisfaction that we could enjoy in a sensible society do not exist in consumer society, such as enjoyment of our work, enjoyment of the experience of community and of contributing to community, a relaxed pace with more time to think and chat and learn and play, opportunities to develop many skills especially in arts and crafts, living in an ecologically rich and beautiful landscape, living in a leisure-rich neighbourhood, participating in the government of our own communities, and in the development of a productive household.

-When one understands a little about the global situation, the enormous moral problem set by rich world affluence becomes glaringly obvious.
+When one understands a little about the global situation the enormous moral problem set by rich world affluence becomes glaringly obvious.
 Only a few live as we do.
 Billions of people are very poor.
 About 850 million people do not get enough to eat.
 They are deprived of resources while we in rich countries can only have affluent living standards because we consume far more than our fair share.
-It is very difficult to disagree with Gandhi's statement,
+It is very difficult to disagree with Gandhi's statement, "Tye rich mus livemoresimly, so tghat the poor may simply live."

 When you understand the basic pattern of global resource consumption you realise that expensive toys such as sports cars are very disturbing objects.
 You cannot have one without depriving many people of resources they desperately need.